drozdziak1/drozdziak1.github.io/_posts/2017-03-02-DSP17-#1-the-kernel-role-in-OS.md

   the user to reboot their machine.
 Not the nicest thing to happen to a server, right?
-* **Pointers in kernel mode are not guaranteed to be valid in the userland** - When working with pointers passed by reference from or back to the user, it's crucial to consider a kernel's address translation API between the two modes.
+* **Pointers in kernel mode are not guaranteed to be valid in the userland** - When working with pointers passed from or back to the user, it's crucial to consider a kernel's address translation API between the two modes.
 Failing to acknowledge that can lead to bugs that easily hide in plain sight.
 * **Backdoors are lethal** - kernel backdoors make for the ultimate security threats.
 Imagine a USB driver bug which would let anyone escalate their privileges by burning a special sequence of bytes onto a pen drive and then